Thank Goodness You're Here!

 Thank Goodness You're Here! is a 2024 comedy adventure game developed by Coal Supper and published by Panic.
 It is set in the fictional town of Barnsworth in the North of England, where the player controls an unnamed, yellow, very small salesman as they explore the town and help the inhabitants with their problems.
 Gameplay is composed of moving around the cartoon-style 2D visuals and slapping things, which serves as an all-purpose interaction.
 The game has a limited narrative, and is primarily focused on surreal and humorous interactions with the people of Barnsworth.

 Coal Supper is a two-person Yorkshire-based indie studio composed of programmer Will Todd and artist James Carbutt.
 The pair began creating the game in 2019 as a series of "sketch comedy" vignettes combined with complex puzzles, before stripping away the gameplay elements to focus on the comedy.
 They constructed the game by inventing funny characters and interactions, which then combined together into a town based on their home town of Barnsley.
 Panic was selected as a publisher early in development, and the game was first announced in August 2023.

 Thank Goodness You're Here! was released for macOS, Nintendo Switch, PlayStation 4, PlayStation 5, and Windows on 1 August 2024, to coincide with Yorkshire Day.
+It was released for Xbox Series X/S on 9 December 2025.
 It received positive reviews, especially for its aesthetics, design, and humour, but drew some criticism for the simplicity of gameplay and short length.
 The game won the British Game category at the 21st British Academy Games Awards, and was nominated for five other categories, including Best Game, Animation, and Debut Game.
 It also received nominations and honourable mentions at several other awards, such as for Best Indie Game at the 42nd Golden Joystick Awards and the Seumas McNally Grand Prize at the 23rd Independent Games Festival Awards.